digital-asset/docs.daml.com/docs/2.10.0/docs/concepts/ledger-model/upgrade-model-in-depth.rst

 .. note:: It is not recommended for LF 1.17 templates to depend on LF 1.15 serializable values.

-Finally assume a ledger that contains a contract of type ``T`` written by ``example2-1.0.0`` where the trailing optional field of ``r`` is set to ``None``.
+Finally, assume a ledger that contains a contract of type ``T`` written by ``example2-1.0.0`` where the trailing optional field of ``r`` is set to ``None``.

 .. code:: scala